 This student-run Web and graphic design department provides Web sites for all student media and does general development work for interactive presentations.
 MarquetteWire's mission is to give students personal and professional experience in an educational environment, cultivating leadership skills, knowledge and a drive for excellence.
 To get involved, contact faculty advisor, Mr. Mark Zoromski.

 Student Media Advertising supports all student media, providing the services of a professional advertising agency.
 Learn to work with clients, produce ads in all formats—and sell, sell, sell.
-To get involved, contact our faculty adviser, Mrs. Christine Brown.
+To get involved, contact our staff adviser, Mrs. Christine Brown.